blank-evgeniy/cafe_js/README.md

-My first pet project that uses the following stack: html, scss, javascript
+My first pet project that uses the following stack: html, scss, javascript and BEM methodology